10 Best Herbal Juices For Over Bleeding During Periods

 Achillea millefolium, commonly known as yarrow, has been traditionally used for its hemostatic properties, making it a potential herbal remedy for managing heavy bleeding during menstruation.

-While some studies suggest its efficacy, more research is needed to fully understand its safety and effectiveness in treating menstrual bleeding.
+While some studies suggest potential benefits, more research is needed to fully understand its efficacy and safety in managing heavy menstrual bleeding.

 8. Sanguisorba (Sanguisorba officinalis)